Sonia Fowler: 1993–2007

-Sonia becomes depressed and begins to neglect her work and drink alcohol, until Gus helps her straighten her life out.
+Sonia becomes depressed and begins to neglect her work and drink heavily, until Gus helps her straighten her life out.
 Sonia and Gus begin a second romance, which ends due to Sonia's lingering feelings for Martin.
 Sonia and Martin receive their divorce papers.
 However, both regret getting divorced and they reconcile.
 Pauline eventually finds out and tells Martin that she is dying from a brain tumour to stop him moving in with Sonia.
 Just as Pauline intends, Martin ends his relationship with Sonia in order to care for her, but when the truth finally comes out, a furious Martin moves out anyway.
 Pauline responds with ire, threatening to cut her son from her life.
 Sonia tries to build bridges with Pauline but an argument ends with Sonia slapping Pauline.
 When Pauline is found dead later that day, Sonia fears that she caused her death.
 She discovers that Rebecca witnessed the slap and tries to silence her daughter, but Rebecca tells Dot at Pauline's funeral.
 Appalled, Martin refuses Sonia access to Rebecca.
 Fearing imprisonment, Sonia abducts Rebecca and goes on the run.
 Martin is frantic, but days later Sonia returns and she is arrested on a murder charge; however, that same night Dot uncovers the identity of Pauline's real murderer – Pauline's husband Joe Macer (Ray Brooks), who had argued with Pauline on Christmas Day and struck her over the head, causing her death.
 Sonia is released and decides to leave Walford for Manchester.
 After making peace with Martin, she takes a taxi and is about to leave Walford when she sees Martin and Rebecca obstructing the road; Martin has decided that he wants to go with Sonia.
 The Fowlers reunite and leave as a family.
-They remarry and spend time touring the USA before settling in Manchester.
+They remarry and spend time touring the United States before settling in Manchester.